Sommerregen/grav-plugin-videoembed/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/maximkou/grav-plugin-videoembed/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/maximkou/grav-plugin-videoembed/?branch=master)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/127bf39f-d49a-4c9b-965d-2eb97e384fe4/mini.png)](https://insight.sensiolabs.com/projects/127bf39f-d49a-4c9b-965d-2eb97e384fe4)

+## ATTENTION:
+> **This project is DEAD!
+It has a long history and will no longer be maintained.
+It is recommended to switch to the official successor [MediaEmbed](https://github.com/sommerregen/grav-plugin-mediaembed) instead.**

+[**VideoEmbed**](https://github.com/maximkou/grav-plugin-videoembed) was originally maintained and developed by [Maxim Hodyrev](https://github.com/maximkou).
+It was abandoned in v1.3.0 released on 09/21/2014.
+As of **VideoEmbed v1.4.0** (released on 11/26/2014) I started to maintain it as a fork of the original project.
+Soon after fixing critical bugs, it turned out that VideoEmbed has to be modernized for speed, usability and extendibility.
+Starting from scratch [Grav MediaEmbed plugin](https://github.com/sommerregen/grav-plugin-mediaembed) becomes the official successor.
+Thus, any ideas and wishes you might have should better be posted in the [MediaEmbed issue tracker](https://github.com/sommerregen/grav-plugin-mediaembed/issues) :-) .

+## Introduction

 This plugin convert links to videos from popular sharing services to embed format.
 Supported services:

 * Youtube